 The Kentish Town area is an interesting one.
 Next door to bustling Camden and impressive Hampstead, this residential area has a lot to offer.
-Some of the best pubs in Kentish Town have won awards, others have won the hearts of the local community.
+Some of the best pubs in Kentish Town have won awards, and others have won the hearts of the local community.
 Kentish Town bars have a knack for curated cocktail menus with unfussy interiors.
-The area offers a lovely lifestyle experience for students, young professionals, and anyone that enjoys a versatile beer selection or well-made cocktail!
+The area offers a lovely lifestyle experience for those living at The Stay Club’s student accommodation, young professionals, and anyone that enjoys a versatile beer selection or well-made cocktail!

 Assembly House is another Kentish Town pub with plenty to offer.
 It’s one of the pubs near Kentish Town Forum, the event venue that brings live music and dj sets to the area, and an ideal spot to enjoy a pub before or after a gig!
 The interior, dominated by wooden furniture, is spacious and welcoming.
 The menu offers great accompaniments to your ales, as well as takeaway (a convenient plus for the local area).
 Assembly House is one to keep in mind when thinking of pubs in North London, so it’s probably time to head to their website and learn more.

 Not far from Kentish Town West overground station, you’re bound to bump into Abbey Tavern.
 This Kentish Town pub is well known for its beer garden, large roof terrace, and delicious food menu.
 The bar snacks & sharing plates are a great accompaniment to your craft beer, but there are also large plates consisting mostly of burgers (at affordable prices, too!).
 This local drinking spot often covers sporting events as well, so it’s good to keep that in mind if you are a Premier League fan!
 Peruse their food menu and learn more about Abbey Tavern on their website.